swaifa/van-crash-predictor/README.md

 ## Machine Learning

 This project uses supervised learning to predict crash severity risk at specific locations and times.
 The model is trained using historical crash data enriched with weather and traffic context.
+A second model was used to suggest remedies for hotspots around the city.

 ### Machine Learning Model